stefaan-coussement/Tab/doc/project.md

     1. provide the means to work with remote tabs (via a message interface).

-    1. provide the means to cancel a tab, both its subscription for the events from other tabs and its ongoing action undertaken as a consequence of such past events.
+    1. :ok: provide the means to cancel a tab, both its subscription for the events from other tabs and its ongoing action undertaken as a consequence of such past events.

 1. Callbacks